-Contract assets, which primarily relate to the Company's right to consideration for work completed but not billed at the reporting date are included within accounts receivable and approximated \$1.9 million and \$0.8 million at December 31, 2022 and 2021, respectively.
+Contract assets, which primarily relate to the Company's right to consideration for work completed but not billed at the reporting date are included within accounts receivable.
+The Company had no contract assets at December 31, 2023 and approximated \$1.9 million at December 31, 2022.